-PSHE prepares our children for life in the 21st Century by teaching them to be good citizens, to look after themselves, each other and the world in which they live.
-We do this in direct teaching sessions, by examples we set as adults and by exploiting all other areas of the curriculum, whenever possible, to reinforce our teaching points.
+HWB prepares our children for life in the 21st Century by teaching them to be good citizens, to look after themselves, each other and the world in which they live.
+We do this through the ethos which we develop in school, by examples we set as adults, direct teaching sessions where appropriate and by exploiting all other areas of the curriculum, whenever possible, to reinforce our teaching points.

-An outline of the different elements covered in the PSHE Programme of Study (health and wellbeing, relationships and living in the wider world) can be accessed on the school website.
+An outline of the different elements covered in the HWB Programme of Study can be accessed on the school website.